poloHex/cf-rabbitmq-proxy/README.md

 1. Clone this repo
 1. Change the `host` in `manifest.yml` to something that isn't taken yet
-1. Change the entry in `services` in `manifest.yml` from `rabbitmq-ent` to the name of your RabbitMQ instance in Cloud Foundry
+1. Change the entry in `services` in `manifest.yml` from `rabbitmqInstanceName` to the name of your RabbitMQ instance in Cloud Foundry
 1. Run `cf push`